xrisdivine/xrisdivine.github.io/cv.md

         <h3>Research Intern (Microsoft Research AI)</h3>
         <p>Microsoft | May 2019 - Aug 2019</p>
         <p>
-            This was the first time I was not working on AR/VR, where I learned about ethical design and research fundamentals.
+            This was the first time I was not working on AR/VR, where I learned about ethical design.
 Our project's goal was to investigate ways to increase empathy in the world.
 I researched initiatives to achieve this and built prototypes to demonstrate and investigate this concept.
         </p>
     </div>
     <div class="experience">